octohedron/gander/README.md

 2.32s for 41.437 names, or 17.860 names per second in a laptop

 ### LICENSE
-+ The data file names_genders.txt is released under the GNU Free Documentation License.
++ The data file nam_dict.txt is released under the GNU Free Documentation License.
 + The project is released under the MIT license